Writing

 Resume Summary Generator

 A resume summary generator helps you write the one section most job seekers get wrong.
 Hiring managers spend seconds on each CV, and a weak opening buries strong candidates.
 This tool builds a keyword-rich professional summary tailored to your job title, industry, years of experience, and standout strength — so you lead with impact instead of a list of job duties.
-Enter your role (say, senior product manager), your years in the field, your biggest strength, and your industry.
-The generator returns a concise, ready-to-paste summary you can drop straight into your CV header or LinkedIn About section.
-No blank-page frustration, no generic filler.
+Enter your role (senior product manager), years in the field, your biggest strength (cross-functional team leadership, data-driven growth), and your industry (fintech, health-tech, e-commerce).
+The generator returns a two-part summary: a punchy opener naming your credentials and a follow-up sentence on how you deliver results.
+Drop it into your CV header or LinkedIn About section and run it a few times to compare framings before committing.

 How to use